InverterNetwork/contracts/Specs.md

 During its `init` process, the DBC FM requires:

 - Its core `Segment[] memory segments` configuration to be provided, typically via `configData`.
 This array defines the entire initial structure of the bonding curve.
 The specific parameters for this initial configuration are determined and provided by the deploying entity based on the desired initial market dynamics.
+- The address of the active `DynamicFeeCalculator` contract to be used for calculating minting and redemption fees.
 - To initialize its internal `virtualIssuanceSupply` (if inheriting from `VirtualIssuanceSupplyBase_v1`).
 This should be set to the `totalSupply()` of the associated ERC20 issuance token contract at the time of initialization.
 This `virtualIssuanceSupply` then serves as the reference for all bonding curve calculations performed via `DiscreteCurveMathLib`.

 At the heart of the curve configuration are the curve's sub-segments.